quiet-node/hiero-consensus-node/hedera-node/docs/hooks.md

 `TransactionResult`, `TransactionOutput`) as following children of the triggering transaction, in the order of each executed lambda.

-When an EVM hook is installed, its representation in `ContractService` state is as follows,
+When an EVM hook is installed, its representation in `ContractService` state is as below.
+(Note the `prev`/`next` pointers are an implementation detail transparent to the user.
+The protocol uses them to efficiently traverse the list of installed hooks when archiving the account.)

 ```protobuf
 /**